|"A good plan violently executed now is better than a perfect plan executed next week."

 A Minifig may carry around loose bricks in one or both hands for whatever

 reason.
-In desperate situations, the unit can swing or hurl the brick
+In desperate situations, it can swing or hurl the brick

 at an enemy for 1 die of Damage.
-He may also attach loose bricks within reach to any appropriate
+A Minifig can also attach loose bricks within reach to any appropriate

-surface, in order to build fortifications or repair vehicles or whatever.
+surface, in order to build fortifications or repair vehicles or whatever other purpose.

 This counts as the Minifig's one attack for the turn.